SoK: Training Machine Learning Models over Multiple Sources with Privacy Preservation

-In 2016, Google proposed the concept of FL~\cite{konevcny2016federated1}\cite{konevcny2016federated2}, which made distributed privacy-preserving machine learning a hot topic once again.
-FL can enable \emph{data controller}s` efficiently train machine learning models without collecting raw data.
-In the FL framework proposed by Google, each \emph{data controller} trains a model locally with their local data, and upload the intermediate training results such as gradients rather than raw data to a centralized server.
-That is, the \emph{data controller}s and centralized server work together only by exchanging model parameters (e.g., gradients) and global parameters.
-Thus, FL usually has lower communication overhead and computation complexity than \sls{MPL}.
-Briefly, FL iteratively executes the four steps as follows: the \emph{data controller}s 1) download current global model parameters from the centralized server; 2) update the models using their local data, 3) upload the new model parameters to the centralized server; the centralized server 4) computes a new global model by aggregating the updates from the other \emph{data controller}s.
-In past five year, FL becomes a hot topic to resolve the problem of \MPTML.
-A few practical frameworks~\cite{smith2017federated}\cite{cheng2019secureboost}\cite{liang2020think}\cite{xu2019verifynet} and applications~\cite{wang2019edge}\cite{kim2019blockchained}\cite{nishio2019client}\cite{zhao2020local} extended from the FL framework proposed by Google in 2016 have been presented.
+In 2016, Google presented the concept of FL~\cite{konevcny2016federated1}\cite{konevcny2016federated2}, which made distributed privacy-preserving machine learning be a hot topic once again.
+FL enables data owners to efficiently train machine learning models without collecting raw data.
+In the FL framework proposed by Google, each data owner trains a model locally with their local data, and uploads the intermediate training results such as model updates rather than raw data to a centralized server.
+Briefly, FL iteratively executes the three steps as follows: 1) the centralized server sends the current global model to the parties or a subset of them; 2) each party trains a local model to tune the global model accepted from the centralized server using its local data; 3) the centralized server updates a new global model via aggregating the local model updates from parties.
+That is, the data owners and the centralized server work together by exchanging local model updates and global parameters.
+Thus, FL usually has lower communication overhead and computation complexity than those of MPL.
+In the past five years, FL became a hot technology to resolve the problem of \TMMPP.
+Lots of practical frameworks~\cite{smith2017federated}\cite{cheng2019secureboost}\cite{liang2020think}\cite{xu2019verifynet} and applications~\cite{wang2019edge}\cite{kim2019blockchained}\cite{nishio2019client}\cite{zhao2020local} extended from the FL framework by Google in 2016 have been presented.